 15th September 2022

-The county town of Warwick is famous for its mediaeval castle and Church of St Mary containing the Beauchamp Chapel but its history contains much more that has been often overlooked.
-In this book local author Graham Sutherland delves deep into Warwick’s lost, forgotten and hidden histories, recounting some remarkable stories.
-In Secret Warwick we encounter the Tudor benefactor whose legacy still provides funding today, the setting for Mark Twain’s novel A Connecticut Yankee at King Arthur’s Court and the rowdy history of hiring fairs, markets and rioting in the town.
-There are grim reminders of a leper hospital, the old prison and executions in the town.
-Three turbulent priests include a reformed slaver, the old greyhound racing track provided entertainment, and a secret garden welcomes visitors down by the river.
-Warwick was home to two prisoner of war camps in the Second World War – for Italians and Germans – and the church contains the banner of Montgomery of Alamein as well as a memorial to soldiers murdered by the SS in 1940.
+The county town of Warwick is famous for its castle, St Mary's Collegiate Church, with its links to Joan of Arc, and the Lord Leycester Hospital, but much more of its history has been too often overlooked.
+In this book local author Graham Sutherland delves deeply into Warwick's long-forgotten and hidden histories, recounting some remarkable stories.
+In Secret Warwick we encounter the Tudor benefactor whose legacy still provides funding today, the setting for Mark Twain's novel A Connecticut Yankee at King Arthur's Court, rowdy election rioting in the town, and local government corruption.
+Grim reminders of the past include the old leper hospital, prisons and public execution sites.
+A reformed slaver and a vicar who was banned from his own church are among several turbulent priests.
+A secret garden welcomes visitors by the river.
+Warwick housed two prisoner of war camps in the Second World War – for Italians and Germans.
+St Mary's Church contains Montgomery of Alamein's banner, and a memorial to soldiers who were murdered by the SS in 1940.

-With tales of remarkable characters, unusual events and tucked away or disappeared historical buildings and locations, Secret Warwick will appeal to all those with an interest in the history of this town in Warwickshire.
+With tales of remarkable characters and tucked-away or disappeared buildings and locations, this book will appeal to all who have an interest in Warwickshire`s county town.